djm89uk/djm89uk.github.io/picogym_re.md

     }
 }
 ```
-## vault-door-5
+## vault-door-5 (300pts)
-Author: Mark E. Haase
+- Author: Mark E. Haase
+- 300 points
 ### Description
 In the last challenge, you mastered octal (base 8), decimal (base 10), and hexadecimal (base 16) numbers, but this vault door uses a different change of base as well as URL encoding!
 The source code for this vault is here: VaultDoor5.java
 ### Hints
-You may find an encoder/decoder tool helpful, such as https://encoding.tools/
+1. You may find an encoder/decoder tool helpful, such as [https://encoding.tools/](https://encoding.tools/)
-Read the wikipedia articles on URL encoding and base 64 encoding to understand how they work and what the results look like.
+2. Read the wikipedia articles on [URL encoding](https://en.wikipedia.org/wiki/Percent-encoding) and [base 64 encoding](https://en.wikipedia.org/wiki/Base64) to understand how they work and what the results look like.
 ### Attachments
+1. VaultDoor5.java
 ```js
 \\ VaultDoor5.java
 import java.net.URLDecoder;